A novel immobilization fluorescence capillary analysis method and its applications

-The fluorescence capillary analysis (FCA) realized trace-level analysis for micro-volume sample, and it is easy to operate and extremely low in analytical cost and can significantly lessen environmental pollution from wastes of analytical chemistry.
-FCA has character of green analytical chemistry and has been applied to clinical, biochemical, pharmaceutical, food safety and other fields.
-FCA basically consists of a micro-volume glass capillary, a capillary holder and an ordinary fluorescence detector.
-The capillary is not only a container for chemical reaction and detection, but also a carrier to immobilize enzymes, gene probes or reagents, and can be used repeatedly or disposable.
-In analyzing, the capillary which is modified by functional reagents sucks in a measured liquid to react, and then is inserted into the holder within the fluorescent detector to measure.
-An immobilized FCA method has been successfully used in determinations of reduced coenzyme I, ethanol in liqueur, lactic acid in dairy products, pyruvic acid and glucose in serum, trace-level sulfated bile acid in urine, ratio of pyruvic/lactic acid in serum, pyruvic acid in cell, and in DNA end-labeled and dyeing methods.
-Further, FCA could also progress to the capillary array to complete multipurpose simultaneous determination and combine with mobile phones as fluorescence detectors to become a mobile health analytical technology.
-FCA will produce considerable social benefits in medicine, pharmacy, fermentation food, environmental protection and other fields.
-So the relevant contents are presented in this tutorial review.
+Fluorescence capillary analysis (FCA) realizes trace-level analysis of micro-volume samples; it is easy to operate, extremely low in analytical cost and can significantly lessen environmental pollution from analytical chemistry waste.
+FCA has the characteristics of green analytical chemistry and has been applied in clinical, biochemical, pharmaceutical, food safety and other fields.
+FCA basically involves a micro-volume glass capillary, a capillary holder and an ordinary fluorescence detector.
+The capillary is not only a container for chemical reaction and detection but also functions as a carrier to immobilize enzymes, gene probes or reagents; it can be used repeatedly or can be disposable.
+In analysis, the capillary which is modified with functional reagents sucks in a measured liquid for the reaction and is then inserted into the holder within the fluorescent detector for measurement.
+The immobilized FCA method has been successfully used in the determination of reduced coenzyme I, ethanol in liqueur, lactic acid in dairy products, pyruvic acid and glucose in serum, trace-level sulfated bile acid in urine, the ratio of pyruvic/lactic acid in serum, and pyruvic acid in cells as well as in DNA end-labeling and dyeing methods.
+Further, FCA can also be extended to capillary arrays to complete multipurpose simultaneous determinations and can be combined with mobile phones as fluorescence detectors for use in mobile health analytical technology.
+FCA will produce considerable social benefits in medicine, pharmacy, fermentation of food, environmental protection and other fields.
+Therefore, the relevant contents are presented in this tutorial review.